No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance

 \subsection{Testing Generalization to Purely Synthetic Concept and Data Distributions}

 \textbf{Motivation.} Sampling across real-world data might not result in significant differences in concept distribution, as we will later show in~\cref{sec:additional}.
 Hence, we repeat our analysis on a synthetic dataset designed with an explicitly different concept distribution \citep{hammoud2024synthclip}.
-This evaluation aims to understand if pretraining concept frequency remains a significant performance predictor within a synthetic concept distribution, generalizing even on models pretrained on entirely synthetic images and captions. \textbf{Setup.} The SynthCI-30M dataset \citep{hammoud2024synthclip} introduces a novel concept distribution, generating 30 million synthetic image-text pairs.
-Utilizing the publicly available data and models from this benchmark, we explore the relationship between concept frequency and model performance in this synthetic data regime. \textbf{Key Finding: \textit{Concept Frequency is still Predictive of Performance}.} We report results on models trained with their controlled dataset in~\cref{{fig:ablation-prasanna-and-synthclip}} (right).
-We still consistently observe a clear log-linear relationship between concept frequency and zero-shot performance. \textbf{Conclusion.} This consistency highlights that concept frequency is a robust indicator of model performance, extending even to entirely synthetically constructed datasets and pretraining concept distributions.
+This evaluation aims to understand if pretraining concept frequency remains a significant performance predictor within a synthetic concept distribution, generalizing even for models pretrained on entirely synthetic images and text captions.

+\textbf{Setup.} The SynthCI-30M dataset \citep{hammoud2024synthclip} introduces a novel concept distribution, generating 30 million synthetic image-text pairs.
+Utilizing their publicly available data and models, we explore the relationship between concept frequency and model performance in this purely synthetic data regime.

+\textbf{Key Finding: \textit{Concept Frequency is still Predictive of Performance}.} We report results for models pretrained with the controlled SynthCI-30M dataset in~\cref{{fig:ablation-prasanna-and-synthclip}} (right).
+We still consistently observe a clear log-linear relationship between concept frequency and zero-shot model performance.

+\textbf{Conclusion.} This consistency highlights that concept frequency is a robust indicator of model performance, extending even to entirely synthetic datasets and pretraining concept distributions.